CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 infos_return, session = lg.weibo(username[telephone], password, 'mobile')
 ```
 #### The returned values in crackvcFunc
-- mobile: unsupport processing the situation of having captcha
+- mobile: unsupport processing the situation of appearing captcha
 - pc: it is a digital captcha, just return the corresponding digital recognition result

 ### douban